Kong/kongponents/docs/components/table.md

 Function that handles data fetching, server-side search and pagination.
 It takes a single param as an argument which you can conveniently pass as a prop (see [`initialFetcherParams` prop](#initialfetcherparams) for details).

-Fetcher function is expected to return an object with following properties:
+Fetcher function is expected to return an object with the following properties:
 * `data` - an array of objects to populate table with
 * `total` - the total count of items (if using pagination)